Asheville High Cougar Classic

 Arguments: A few well-reasoned claims, warrants, and impacts are very persuasive as opposed to a laundry list of underdeveloped assertions/arguments.

-Theory Arguments: Not a big fan of sitting in judgment of the topic with critiques.
+Theory Arguments: Not a big fan of sitting in judgment of the topic and/or its framers with critiques.
 But I do weigh the issue of topicality as germane if made during the constructives.

 Philosophy: It's been labeled Value debate for a reason.
 I encourage the discussion of scholarly philosophies.